-This outdoor photographic portrait exhibition features the villagers of Carsphairn parish in Dumfries and Galloway, captured by Award winning photographer Alicia Bruce at the mysterious Green Well of Scotland.
+This outdoor photographic portrait exhibition took place in the summer of 2021.
+It features the villagers of Carsphairn parish in Dumfries and Galloway, captured by Award winning photographer Alicia Bruce at the mysterious Green Well of Scotland.

-The Green Well of Scotland sits next to the Water of Deugh (Dee) at the foot of the mighty corbutt Cairnsmore of Carsphairn.
+The Green Well of Scotland sits next to the Water of Deugh (Dee) at the foot of the mighty corbett Cairnsmore of Carsphairn on Dumfries & Galloway core path 487.
 It comprises a 30 foot diameter pool, said to be bottomless.
 Historical sources suggest it was visited regularly in times gone by as it was believed its water had healing properties – and locals believe it is one of the Fons Scotiae mentioned in Saint Columba’s biography.